Friendly URL: www.mass.gov/dta/assistance

 Supplemental Security Income (SSI)

 Supplemental Security Income (SSI) is a cash assistance program administered by the Social Security Administration for the elderly (over age 65) and disabled.
 The Department works with the Social Security Administration to assist the elderly and certain categories of long-term disabled residents to receive SSI benefits.
-Individuals receiving SSI are automatically eligible for MassHealth and the Malden Centralized SSI office handles food stamp benefits for SSI recipients.
+Individuals receiving SSI are automatically eligible for MassHealth and Department of Transitional Assistance handles SNAP benefits for SSI recipients.

 For more information on SSI eligibility, contact the Social Security Administration.